-The county has a new spending plan.
-See if DPS got the money it requested.
+Durham County trims property-tax increase.
+What you'll pay, and what schools will get

-The county tax rate will increase by one-cent and Durham Public Schools will receive all of the nearly $5 million in "new money" it requested as part of a $644 million county spending plan approved by commissioners on Thursday, June 25.
+The county tax rate will increase by one-cent and Durham Public Schools will receive all of the nearly $5 million in "new money" it requested as part of a $644 million county spending plan approved Monday.

-County Manager Wendell Davis had recommended a 1.9 cents tax increase but the county was able to lower the proposed increase to one-cent by phasing in employee pay raises recommended in the county's compensation study.
+County Manager Wendell Davis had recommended a tax-rate increase of 1.9 cents per $100 of assessed property value, but the county was able to lower that to one cent by phasing in employee pay raises recommended in a county compensation study.

-"The manager's budget recommended that we implement it [county pay increases] all at once and that was a very expensive item," said County Commissioner Chairwoman Wendy Jacobs.
+"The manager's budget recommended that we implement [county pay increases] all at once, and that was a very expensive item," said County Commissioners Chairwoman Wendy Jacobs.
 "We actually just got the study today, so we felt like we didn't have enough information to move forward with everything."

-Jacobs said the county would begin with pay increases for county law enforcement officers because staff has already conducted its own study around pay issues in the Sheriff's Office and has "concrete information" to move forward correcting inequities.
+Jacobs said the county will begin with increases for county law enforcement officers because staff has already conducted its own study around pay issues in the Sheriff's Office and has "concrete information" to address inequities.

-She said the lower tax rate is also the result of very conservative revenue projections.
+She said the lower tax rate also reflects "a bit more optimistic" revenue projections.

-"They [the county's finance staff] started looking at some of the revenues that had comeback from when they first made their projections and they were able to be a little bit more optimistic," Jacobs said.

-Under the new county spending plan, the approved county tax rate is 77.79 cents per $100 of property valuation.
-The proposed tax rate means if you own a $300,000 house, for example, you would pay $2,333.70 in county property tax next year.
+The new county tax rate is 77.79 cents per $100 of property valuation.
+That means if you own a $300,000 house, for example, you will pay $2,333.70 in county property tax next year.
+City residents pay additional city property taxes.

 Money for schools

-The county's budget included full funding for DPS' "new money" request despite Davis' recommendation that the school district receive only $3 million of the $5 million Mubenga said he needed.
+The county's budget included full funding for DPS' "new money" request despite Davis' recommendation that the school district receive only $3 million of the $5 million Superintendent Pascal Mubenga said he needed.

 Davis, who did not attend Monday's meeting, found it difficult to recommend the full amount because DPS is losing students.
-In a letter to the county commissioners, Davis said he can't justify recommending that DPS receive the $5 million in "new money" when "the number of students in Durham Public Schools has decreased the last two years."
+He had said he could not support the $5 million in "new money" when "the number of students in Durham Public Schools has decreased the last two years."

 Based on enrollment projections for next school years, DPS will lose 231 students next year while area charter school enrollment will grow by 300.